Natural Maroc ‘Olive’

 Our ‘Olive’ goat skin leather is preserved with a tannage of clever modern invention; a plant based compound which is without Chrome or any other harmful ingredients used in most modern leather production, whilst also enabling full water recycling in the production process.
 We use this new method for a few of our shades as it helps preserve the colour for longer, as some colours can naturally loose their intensity with prolonged exposure to sunlight.
 Our ‘Olive’ shade will still mellow and soften its colour over time when exposed to daylight, but along with the patina of marks and wear that would build with use, gives an overall attractive and unique character to the leather.

 Our goats lived a free range life, roaming fields and lush scrubland in rural India.
 Because of this, the skins will always show unique marks and patterns that have naturally occurred.
-These can include scratches and blemishes, occasionally the odd small hole, differences in grain texture, and sometimes a dappling change of colour too.
-These characteristics occur on every skin to a degree, and should be embraced as the individuality which makes this natural material so beautiful.
+These can include scratches and blemishes, occasionally the odd small hole, differences in grain texture, spine lines and sometimes a dappling change of colour too.

 Goatskin is a very durable leather with minimal stretch, whilst also possessing a supple and flexible handle.
 This makes it ideal for all types of upholstery, such as deep button-tufting, desk and table inlay, bookbinding, and for use in accessories and clothes.
 Its enduring robust character also makes it particularly popular in high-traffic commercial areas, like hotels and restaurants.